Frequently Asked Questions

 You can only receive invitations to real tests after you have successfully completed the Entry Test.
 The aim is for you to get to know the typical testing process under real circumstances and be able to ask questions before taking part in paid tests.
 It will only appear in your “Open Tasks” section after you have registered at least one device and it can only be completed once.

-Since the Entry Test is just a tutorial, you will not receive a regular payment for its completion, but if you pass, you will get a welcome bonus worth 5 Euros which you can redeem after passing other tests.
-There is also a one-time Experience Point bonus of 15 EPs for passing.
+Since the Entry Test is just a tutorial, you will not receive a regular payment for its completion, but if you pass, you will get a one-time Experience Point bonus of 15 EPs for passing.
 You are of course welcome to use it to practise submitting Bugs too, just kindly note there is no additional payment or bonus points for finding Bugs in the Entry Test.

 To be eligible to take part in paid tests, please ensure that you: